 We have dust masks, safety glasses and gloves that you can use, but feel free to bring your own.

 To participate you must be 18 years or older (special circumstances must be cleared with the Jewelry Studio beforehand)

 What To Expect

 On Friday evening, we will be investing, so come with your pieces sprued, weighed (don't forget to record your wax weight & bring it) and attached to the sprue base, so we can jump right in.
 Don’t plan on there being time to sprue your work during this time.
-If you have any concerns or would like some advice on spruing, come to open studio on Monday, June 18, 5 - 8pm or Friday, June 29, 10am-1pm.
+If you have any concerns or would like some advice on spruing, come to open studio on Monday's or Friday's.
 We have set aside a locker where you can leave your sprued flask if you so choose.
 During investing, we’ll have time to make some last minute adjustments and weigh our metals.
 When everyone's done investing we’ll clean up and figure out the pouring order for the next morning.
 You're welcome to stay to help load the kiln for its’ overnight burn.

 On Saturday morning, come with appropriate casting wear (& hair up).
 After a review of the days plan we will get everything ready for the pour.
 Teams of 2 people will take turns casting until we finish.
 When all of the flasks are poured everyone can help clean up and show off their work!!

 We are offering a special introductory cost for our inaugural Casting Club -- $35 (+$5/flask)!!

 $5/flask materials fee (please bring cash or check to class)

 MIG (Metal Inert Gas) welding is the easiest kind of welding to learn and a technique with broad applications.